 Congress Addresses USCIS Delays

-Earlier today, the Immigration and Citizenship Subcommittee met to discuss policy changes and processing delays at US Citizenship and Immigration Services.
+Earlier today, the Immigration and Citizenship Subcommittee met to discuss policy changes and USCIS delays.
 Below are the main takeaways from the subcommittee members and expert witnesses.

 Zoe Lofgren, US Representative for California’s 19th congressional district